Visiting Assistant Professor Humanities & Media Studies firstname.lastname@example.org 718.636.3790 p Brooklyn Campus, DeKalb Hall 3

 2001 - Saxophone, Conservatoire de Musique, Le Mans, France

-Dr. Layla Zami (Paris, France, 1985) is an interdisciplinary academic, artist, curator and globetrotter.
-She is currently Visiting Research Scholar and Visiting Assistant Professor of Humanities and Media Studies.
-Current activities at Pratt include interdisciplinary research, teaching and thesis advising in Humanities and Media Studies, History of Art and Design and the Graduate Program in Performance and Performance Studies.
-Zami also serves on the Institute Curriculum Committee (2020-2021).
-Her work orbits around matters of dance/performance/corporeality; cultural memory/trauma; diaspora/race/migration; feminist/queer theory; and spacetime.
+Dr. Layla Zami is an interdisciplinary and innovative scholar, artist, curator, and consultant.
+Current activities at Pratt include interdisciplinary research, teaching, and thesis advising in the Departments of Humanities and Media Studies, History of Art and Design, and in the Graduate Program in Performance and Performance Studies.
+She currently serves on the Institute Curriculum Committee (2020-2022), and believes that higher education should be an inspiring, creative, and positive experience for all.